Observation of suppressed charged-particle production in ultrarelativistic oxygen-oxygen collisions: Abstract

-The charged-particle \pt-differential cross sections are reported in Fig.~\ref{fig:Spectra}.
-The cross sections are scaled by $1/(4\pi\pt)$ so that they are reported within a Lorentz-invariant phase space.
-Systematic uncertainties, excluding the luminosity uncertainties, are shown in the lower panel.
+The \pt-differential invariant cross sections of charged hadrons are reported in Fig.~\ref{fig:Spectra}.
 Both spectra exhibit roughly power law behavior, which is consistent with previous measurements of charged-particle spectra at these energies~\cite{CMS:2016xef, CMS:2015ved, CMS:2011mry, CMS:2018nhd, CMS:2018yyx}.